Well-Posedness and regularity properties of 2d $\beta$-plane stochastic Navier-Stokes equations in a periodic channel: Preliminaries and Main Results

-Let us note that \eqref{Problem1} is not a system of evolution equations in the sense that it does not contain the time derivative of the unknown function $p$.
+Let us note that \eqref{Problem1} is not a closed system of evolution equations in the sense that it does not contain the time derivative of the unknown function $p$.
 However, we can write an equivalent system without pressure and obtain a nonlinear PDE which can be regarded as an evolution equation in a Hilbert space \cite{kuk,Temam}.
-Equivalence results between solutions then allow us to express the solution of \eqref{Problem1} in the following weak formulation, \begin{defn} An $H$-valued random processes $u(t)$, $t\geq0$, is called a solution for \eqref{Problem} if: \begin{itemize} \item [1)] The process $u(t)$ is adapted to the filtration $\mathcal{G}_t$, and its almost every trajectory belongs to the space